mobiosolutions/laravel-rest-api-with-passport/README.md

 ## **Laravel REST API with Passport**

 In this, We will learn that how to work with REST API.
-We will use the in built functionality of laravel for authentication which call passport.
+We will use the in-built functionality of laravel for authentication which calls a passport.

 Laravel provides more security for APIs.
-So, its good to work on API with Laravel.
+So, it's good to work on API with Laravel.

 #### **What is REST API?**
 Rest API (Representational State Transfer) api's are web standards base architecture and uses HTTP Protocol for exchanging data between applications or systems.